Faucet low water pressure

 Plumbing

-The answer to 'faucet low water pressure' is that there are several common causes, including a clogged aerator, mineral buildup, or issues with the plumbing system.
-Low water pressure can also be caused by problems with the main water supply line or the faucet itself.
+The answer to 'faucet low water pressure' is that there are several common causes, including mineral buildup, a clogged aerator, or a problem with the faucet's internal components.
+Low water pressure can also be caused by issues with the main water supply to your home.

 Step-by-Step Guide